itisFarzin/simple-sddm/README.md

 - `HourFormat="hh:mm AP` .
 Make sure to disable the above of this part

 ### 🖼️ Default SDDM background
-- To change the default background, put desired image in the `simple-sddm/Backgrounds/` folder and add the name of the image followed by its extension (`.jpg` or `.png`) in `theme.conf` file.
+- To change the default background, put desired image in the `/usr/share/sddm/themes/simple-sddm/Backgrounds/` folder and add the name of the image followed by its extension (`.jpg` or `.png`) in `theme.conf` file.

-- You can also customize it further if you wish in the `theme.conf` (blur, form position, etc).
+- You can also customize it further if you wish in the `/usr/share/sddm/themes/simple-sddm/theme.conf` (blur, form position, etc)

 ## Credits
 - Modified Theme which is based to this [`LINK`](https://github.com/rototrash/tokyo-night-sddm) by [**rototrash**](https://github.com/rototrash)